Visiting Hanoi over a weekend? Wondering how much you can see during your stay?

 Entrance Fee: VND 20,000 (USD 0.86, AUD 1.27, Euros 0.77).

-Coffee Time in the Old Quarter
+Coffee Time in the Old Quarter of Hanoi

 Hanoi’s Old Quarter is not short on coffee shops.
 Have you tried Egg Coffee or Coconut Coffee?
 Our favourite is the Coconut Coffee.
 The richness of the coconut cream and milk with the espresso is a heavenly combination.